-s3CredentialsFile: "string"A credentials file that contains the user's credentials to use for the connection, instead of the one in the default location, the connection.
+s3CredentialsFile: "string"A credentials file that contains the user's credentials to use for the connection, instead of the one in the default location, ~/.aws/credentials.
+Typically, the credentials file contains the aws_access_key_id and aws_secret_access_key to use for the connection.

--/.aws/credentials.
-Typically, the credentials file contains the aws access key id and aws secret access key to use for s3ConfigFile: "string" A configuration file that contains the profile to use for the connection, instead of the one in the default location, such as \sim /.aws/config.
+A configuration file that contains the profile to use for the connection, instead of the one in the default location, such as \sim /.aws/config.
 Typically, the config file contains the region and output type to use for the connection.

-${\tt s3Profile: "string"} \qquad \qquad {\tt The profile name of the s3 CLI profile to use for the connection,}$ instead of the default profile.
+s3Profile: "string" The profile name of the s3 CLI profile to use for the connection, instead of the default profile.